We moved this page here - if you were not automatically redirected, please go to the newer version.

 Really keeps your pack small/light and you get to wear a nice pair that support your feet and are practically uncovered walking shoes with thick soles.
 Your feet stay cool and you'll be wearing the same as most locals.
 See comment.

 You can always wear socks with them if your feet get too cold such as on, say air-conditioned night bus, but at almost all times it'll be too hot to wear normal shoes comfortably.
 If for any reason you need something formal/alternative, you'll make a cheap local purchase.

 It is going to be fairly cool/cold where I am going (I am not moving around, i.e. single climate, European/N.American winter) and even with the temperature I want to trek/climb.
 It may also be wet - take shoes appropriate to the climate. i.e. good shoes for real cold (China or Japan in the winter) or heavily vented shoes for warmer slightly varied dry climates (East Africa).

 Trail running-type trainers are perfect, sturdy, light and very comfortable for walking.
 They are produced by most major outdoor companies and come in varying weight, waterproofing and venting.
+If you want to go simple a pair of low cut Converse or similar will do.
 Coupling with nice thick sock such as a merino wool pair, will add loads of warmth and padding.

-You could purchase a new pair in any major Asian capital and/or pick up flip-flop type sandals on the way if you need them.
+You could purchase a new pair in any major Asian capital and/or pick up flip-flop type sandals on the way if you need them and/or hitting the beach.

 I am doing a trip across different climates, regions and altitudes.
 I like to walk and plan to trek at some stage - take both shoes and sandals.